radu-matei/radu-matei.github.io/content/blog/random-wsl-tips.md

 This way, you're only using resources when you actually need them.

 If you have Docker installed, you can use [Kind][kind] to create a local Kubernetes cluster.
-You can start using any tools you want to interact with your cluster, including [Octant][octant], a very nice dashboard and explorer for clusters - the catch here is that Octant starts a web server locally, then opens the browser - so if you want to run it, you should look at the how to set up an X server.
+You can start using any tools you want to interact with your cluster, including [Octant][octant], a very nice dashboard and explorer for clusters.
+At this point, you can either start a browser instance on Windows, or if you're using an X server, on Linux.
 (You can use the same method to start the [Linkerd][linkerd], or [Brigade][brigade] dashboards.)

 ![](/img/article-photos/random-wsl-tips/oct.gif)